Contrasting Greenbrook TMS (GBNH) & Its Rivals

 |2.46

-Greenbrook TMS presently has a consensus price target of $16.13, indicating a potential upside of 35.39%.
-As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 17.27%.
-Given Greenbrook TMS’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Greenbrook TMS is more favorable than its peers.
+Greenbrook TMS presently has a consensus target price of $16.13, indicating a potential upside of 34.94%.
+As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 22.03%.
+Given Greenbrook TMS’s stronger consensus rating and higher probable upside, research analysts clearly believe Greenbrook TMS is more favorable than its peers.

 Greenbrook TMS Inc., together with its subsidiaries, controls and operates a network of outpatient mental health services centers in the United States.
 Its centers specialize in the provision of transcranial magnetic stimulation therapy, an FDA-cleared non-invasive therapy for the treatment of depression and related psychiatric services.
 The company operates approximately 128 treatment centers.
 Greenbrook TMS Inc. was founded in 2011 and is headquartered in Toronto, Canada.